 Getting Paid for Your Affiliate Links

 Publishers, or affiliates, typically don’t get paid every time a consumer makes a purchase.
 Instead, they will get paid every 30, 60 or even 180 days.
 The specifics of every affiliate program will be outlined in the contract.
 However, it’s important to treat this income as any other legitimate source of income.
 It will be taxed, and it needs to be formally declared.
-Keep in mind that payment might be made through a bank transfer or through a third party like PayPal.
+Keep in mind that payment might be made through a bank transfer or through a third party.
 In some cases, affiliates won’t earn cash; instead, they will get credit to buy their own products from the seller.
 This is especially common among micro-influencers on social media.

 Types of Affiliate Programs